 This Was Racing (1953, Henry Clay Press) is a delightful collection of Palmer's writings regarding the many fine Thoroughbreds and colorful characters of the Turf that he covered during his many years as a racing writer.

 Landaluce: The Story of Seattle Slew's First Champion (2022, University Press of Kentucky) is a fast-paced equine biography of Landaluce, a filly who transformed lives and wielded a remarkable influence on the careers of her trainer, Dr. Wayne Lukas, and her sire, Seattle Slew, as well as on the stature of racing on the West Coast during her brief, brilliant life.
+Testifying to the excellence of Perdue's work, Landaluce was a finalist for the 17th Dr. Tony Ryan Book Award.

 Robertson, William H. P.